Nick9306/dbs-roulette/README.md

 # DBS Roulette
-Modified Version of Simply Roulette.
+Modified Version of Simply Roulette for use with Discord.

 ## Example Usage